coders-school/multithreading/module1/08_exceptions.en.md

 ## Problem - exceptions in threads

+* <!-- .element: class="fragment fade-in" --> Each thread has its own stack so the stack unwinding mechanism works only on its stack
-* <!-- .element: class="fragment fade-in" --> You cannot normally catch exceptions on a thread other than the thread that raised the exception
+* <!-- .element: class="fragment fade-in" --> You cannot normally catch exceptions from a thread other than the thread that raised the exception
-* <!-- .element: class="fragment fade-in" --> To catch an exception thrown from another thread, use the exception pointer <code>-std::exception_ptr</code>
+* <!-- .element: class="fragment fade-in" --> To catch an exception thrown from another thread use the exception pointer <code>-std::exception_ptr</code>
-* <!-- .element: class="fragment fade-in" --> The thread throwing the exception should assign the current exception to the exception pointer <code>std::current_exception()</code>
+* <!-- .element: class="fragment fade-in" --> The thread throwing the exception should assign the current exception to the exception pointer via <code>std::current_exception()</code>
 * <!-- .element: class="fragment fade-in" --> The thread that wants to catch an exception should check if <code>std::exception_ptr</code> has been set and if it is, throw that exception again with <code>std::rethrow_exception()</code>
 * <!-- .element: class="fragment fade-in" --> It is useful to use <code>noexcept</code> functions in threads to make sure no exceptions are thrown